serverless/serverless/docs/README.md

 The [concepts](/docs/concepts) folder in the docs will help you understand how Serverless works.

-> I've found a bug / encountered a strange error
+> I found a bug / encountered a strange error

 Please take a look at our [issues](https://github.com/serverless/serverless/issues) to see if someone else has faced the same problem.